Ruk33/trackear/README.md

 Trackear is a simple web application for freelancers to track work and generate invoices.

-You can use it for free in https://www.trackear.app/.
+Check it out at https://www.trackear.app/.

 ## Docker installation
 - Install [Docker](https://docs.docker.com/get-docker/)